-Honestly, when I first started painting furniture and stuff, that was my biggest road block.
+Honestly, when I first started painting furniture, choosing a color was my biggest roadblock.
 I would sit and stare at it and hope something hit me.

 NOW, I’m older and wiser.
-Older, for sure, and if not wiser, I just have found what works well.
-My own rule of thumb is paint larger furniture a neutral.
-White, off white, or black.
+Older, for sure, and if not wiser, I have just figured out what works well.
+My own rule of thumb is to paint larger furniture a neutral.
+White, off-white, or black.
 White, white is a more contemporary look.
-Antique Villa by Wise Owl is our “go to”.
+Antique Villa by Wise Owl is our “go-to” for painting large furniture.

 We recently painted this antique dresser in Antique Villa.
 The hardware is black.

 Smaller, accent pieces are a great way to introduce a “pop of color” to a room and add interest.

 Didn’t this table in Refurbished Gentleman turn out amazing?

 This brings us to our next question, “To distress or not distress”??

 The dresser pictured was painted with a bad pink paint job when it came to us.
 You have to ask yourself, “Do I want to see pink coming through the white?”
 There is no right or wrong answer, it really is your preference.
 With the small, blue table, the answer was, “yes, I do think the black paint peeking through would look awesome.”
 I was right.
 I had a pair of these and they sold right away.

 This small table is a project that I probably won’t get to and is a great example of a bad paint job of a great color you might want to use as an accent color.
 Simply painting white or even gray over it and then distressing it would be super cute.
 You can glue a wood medallion over the heart cut out or leave it.
 Hearts are all the rage again.

 The cute little Mid Century Modern table would be fun in blue or green.
 It’s Formica, so you will want to use our one-hour enamel.
 If you want it to be super classy, try black, but use a gold or bronze metallic for the pedestal.